 We are increasing our number of products made from recycled and reclaimed materials:

-We think responsible consumption should be joined with next generation textiles to create a real opportunity for our customers to reduce, reuse, recycle.
+We think enabling responsible consumption, together with increasing the adoption of next generation textiles, can create a real opportunity for our customers to reduce, reuse, recycle.
+Specifically we plan to:

-- Promoting product resale and purchase of pre-loved items on SHEIN Exchange, our new peer-to-peer resale platform with over 3 million registered users.
+- Promote product resale and purchase of pre-loved items on SHEIN Exchange, our new peer-to-peer resale platform with over 3 million registered users.

-- Prolonging the life of our garments by creating educational content about circularity and prevention of textile waste through our SHEINsights customer newsletter, web and social channels.
+- Prolong the life of our garments by creating educational content about circularity and prevention of textile waste through our SHEINsights customer newsletter, web and social channels.

 - Establish an effective product take-back and recycling program to prevent inevitable textile waste from reaching landfills at end-of-life.

-We’re driving millions of American customers to promote mindful consumption and extend the life cycles of our items.
-In October 2022, we launched SHEIN Exchange in the U.S., an integrated peer-to-peer site to buy and sell previously owned SHEIN products.
+We’re encouraging more mindful consumption and extending the lifecycles of our items with the launch of SHEIN Exchange in the U.S., an integrated peer-to-peer site to buy and sell previously owned SHEIN products.
 It’s a one-stop destination for customers to become active participants in circularity and promote the benefits of purchasing pre-owned clothing over purchasing new items.
 We developed the SHEIN Exchange platform in partnership with Treet, a leading resale technology platform creating circular fashion experiences for several fashion retailers.
 We already have 3 million registered users on the platform, and plan to expand SHEIN Exchange to the UK, France and Germany in 2023.

 Extended producer responsibility (EPR) Fund